Squaretechre/react-filtering-example/README.md

 # React Sort and Filter
-Components for sorting and filtering an array of objects kept in state.
+Components for sorting and filtering an array of objects stored in a component's state.